 And while each country has its own rules, you could expect the following:

-- A negative PCR COVID-19 test must be provided upon entry;
+- A negative PCR COVID-19 test or a negative Rapid Antigen test (RADT) must be provided upon entry;

 - If you are unable to take one before you leave home, you may opt to be tested upon arrival and wait out the results in quarantine;